rocky/p5-lead-sentence/README.md

 It uses heuristics for sentence ends:

 * Space or quote and space after a dot
-* Not space before puctuation mark
+* Not space before punctuation mark
 * Word with punctuation mark isn't capitalized (could be an abbreviation)
 * Word after space is capitalized (Next word starts a sentence)
 * Word with punctuation mark isn't capitalized (could be an abbreviation)